NExT logo (by J Womersley & A Belyaev)

 The original proposal for the NExT Institute is contained in this document.
 The signatories were Dr S Moretti and Prof CT Sachrajda from SHEP plus Dr CH Shepherd-Themistocleous and Prof WJ Womersley from RAL-PPD.

 In 2008 the NExT Institute expanded to include the Particle Physics group at the Royal Holloway, University of London (RHUL) and both the theoretical and experimental Particle Physics groups at the University of Sussex.
 This followed the approval by the Higher Education Funding Council for England (HEFCE) of funding for 12.5 million pounds, to bring together, promote and sustain physics provision in six departments in the South East of England through the South East Physics network (SEPnet), from which the NExT Institute secured a grant in excess of 1.5 million pounds over 5 years, including a sizable contribution from the Science & Technology Facilities Council (STFC).
-This generated 5 permanent positions, each of which will be held jointly between theory and experiment and by pairings of two amongst the four nodes.
-In addition, the enlarged Institute will put in place a new international visitor programme as well as a novel graduate school (PhD and MSc degrees), which will involve mixed (theoretical and experimental) training and supervision, networking across all nodes, student placements at the experiment locations (such as CERN) and in industry, videolinked delivery of seminars and graduate lectures, annual workshops and a final graduate conference.
-(The NExT Graduate Committee membership is found here.)
+This generated 6 permanent positions, each of which is being held jointly between theory and experiment and by pairings of two amongst the Institute nodes.
+As of October 2011, also Queen Mary University of London (QMUL) is part of our network, through both the Centre for Research in String Theory (CRST) and the Particle Physics Research Centre (PPRC).
+In addition, the enlarged Institute has put in place a new international visitor programme as well as a novel graduate school (PhD and MSc degrees), which involves mixed (theoretical and experimental) training and supervision, networking across all nodes, student placements at the experiment locations (such as CERN) and in industry, videolinked delivery of seminars and graduate lectures, annual workshops and a final graduate conference.

 Meetings at the NExT Institute